malder1337/malder/README.md

 - C++ (learning)
 - JS (coded like 3 discord bots)

-# Stats
+## Stats:
 ![Flash's GitHub stats](https://github-readme-stats.vercel.app/api?username=Flash-1337&show_icons=true&theme=dracula)

 ## How can I contact you?
-# I am most active on my Discord which is Flash_#1337 or you can join my server here: https://strike.wtf/
+I am most active on my Discord which is Flash_#1337 or you can join my server here: https://strike.wtf/